 Understanding engineers preferred Grafana for visualizing their metrics, we began by developing a data source plugin for Grafana which allows users to analyze the metrics stored in Logz.io with their own Grafana instance.
 But this still wasn’t enough.
 When troubleshooting an issue, users still needed to jump from one tool to another.
 Correlating between metrics and logs this way is simply not efficient.

-Last week at AWS re:Invent we announced a more complete experience in a new monitoring product based on Grafana.
+Last week at AWS re:Invent we announced a more complete experience in a new monitoring product that’s based on open source grafana.
 Users can now use Logz.io for analyzing logs and metrics using the best open-source tools on the market – Kibana for logs and Grafana for metrics.

 Other than Grafana, Logz.io Infrastructure Monitoring offers easy setup with built-in integrations and canned dashboards and extended retention for historical time-series analysis.
 More importantly, Logz.io supports a seamless correlation between metrics and logs, all within the same platform.